Sup2point0/Assort/Yu-Gi-Oh/archetypes/Vapour-Eyes.md

 > This card cannot attack directly during the turn you use this effect.

-As they rank up, their effects becomes increasingly devastyzing.
+As they rank up, their effects becomes increasingly devastating.

 <table>
   <tr>